awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-env-vars.md

 + For GitHub, GitHub Enterprise Server, and Bitbucket it is the commit ID, branch name, or tag name associated with the version of the source code to be built\.
 **Note**
 For a GitHub or GitHub Enterprise Server build that is triggered by a webhook pull request event, it is `pr/pull-request-number`\.
+For secondary sources, the environment variable for the secondary source version is `CODEBUILD_SOURCE_VERSION_<sourceIdentifier>`, where `<sourceIdentifier>` is the source identifier you create\.
+For more information, see [Multiple input sources and output artifacts sample](sample-multi-in-out.md)\.

 CODEBUILD\_SRC\_DIR
 The directory path that CodeBuild uses for the build \(for example, `/tmp/src123456789/src`\)\.
-If you use a secondary source, the environment variable for its directory path is `CODEBUILD_SRC_DIR_sourceIdentifier`, where `sourceIdentifier` is the source identifier you create\.
+For secondary sources, the environment variable for the secondary source directory path is `CODEBUILD_SRC_DIR_<sourceIdentifier>`, where `<sourceIdentifier>` is the source identifier you create\.
 For more information, see [Multiple input sources and output artifacts sample](sample-multi-in-out.md)\.

 CODEBUILD\_START\_TIME
 The start time of the build specified as a Unix timestamp in milliseconds\.